mejarc/romance/README.md

 Your Romance Novel Author Name
 ---
-*Get an eye-catching pseudonym for that trashy, best-selling romance novel you're writing to pay off your mortgage!*
+*Ashamed to put your real name on that potentially best-selling genre fiction you wrote last NaNoWriMo?
+Generate your author name--and pay off your mortgage!*

 A very simple Facebook divertissement, just because.
 Ruby-scraped strings from Wikipedia (thank you, Nokogiri gem), placed gently into a text input field for users to copy and use as they please.